-Important note: Confidence is only updated in case that depth is active.
-In other words: confidence is updated if and only if a sort operation on depth is performed.
+Important note: Confidence is only updated in case that depth is acted ON AN INVALID PIXEL..
+In other words: confidence is updated if and only if a sort operation on depth is performed ON AN INVALID PIXEL.
 It may be possible that sort only acts on IR, in which case confidence is untouched.

 The updated confidence depends on the register RegsJFILsort*doConfAveraging

 If this register is set to 1, we update the confidence to be the average of the confidence of the valid pixels.

+Since averaging requires division by one of the numbers: 1,2,3,4,5,6,7,8,9 we use a multiplication by constant and bit shifting by 10 (equivalent to division by 1024) after adding 512 to the result.

+The following table explains how to do the division: